 Lenders and brokers are responsible for conducting their own due diligence using other supporting documents or performing alternative procedures to meet loan requirements.
 While self-employed borrowers may be informed that they will not qualify for a mortgage unless their accountant provides a comfort letter, alternative procedures can be performed by the lender or broker that allow the mortgage to qualify for sale in the secondary market.

 CPAs who provide written assurance must comply with the AICPA Statements on Standards for Attestation Engagements (SSAE).
 Attesting to client information without performing attestation services in accordance with the SSAE constitutes a violation of professional standards and has licensure implications.
 We cannot provide any letter that does not provide assurance.
 Preparing a tax return is not an audit and therefore, does not provide assurance.
-We can provide this information, however:

 Your lending institution should be able to proceed using copies of your tax returns and the above information, in conjunction with their due diligence.